-Perhaps understandably, the press has focused on the tragic deaths of NHS and healthcare workers caused by work-related exposure to COVID-19.
-Regrettably many other categories of workers have died and suffered serious illness as a result of being exposed to coronavirus in the course of their employment.
+Perhaps understandably, during the first wave of the pandemic, the press largely focused on the tragic deaths of NHS and healthcare workers caused by work-related exposure to COVID-19.
+Regrettably, many other categories of workers have since died and suffered serious illness as a result of being exposed to coronavirus in the course of their employment.
 Those workers include bus drivers, travel sector workers, and social care staff.

 When the final statistics are made public other frontline staff, including retail workers and delivery drivers, who were deemed essential workers and had no choice but to go out to work, will undoubtedly have suffered in the same ways after contracting COVID-19.

 In his blog, COVID-19 and the Duty of Care, Bruce Shields acknowledges that despite fatalities being work-related, there will be no Fatal Accident Inquiry for any of these deaths.
 As the law stands, employers must only report a work-related fatality to the Procurator Fiscal when it has occurred as the result of "an accident" in the course of employment and, at the time of writing, the Crown Office Procurator Fiscal Service has decided to suspend any requirement to report COVID-19 work-related deaths.

 If you want to discuss your situation in confidence you can Talk to Thompsons today.
 We are here to provide all the information you need.
 And to answer questions about civil compensation claims, our "Can I Make a Claim?" page looks at who you can claim against and what you can claim for, as well as other COVID-19-related issues.

 Contrary to what some people may believe, the hastily enacted coronavirus and lockdown legislation did not relieve employers and duty holders of their duty of care to employees; coronavirus was not an unforeseeable risk and employers' obligations to reduce the risk of injury and illness as far as reasonably practicable remained.